Everyone loves comments.

 Instead, make your comment count.
 First, read the article and understand it.
 Then, write a comment of not less than 100 words.
 If you’re knowledgeable or skilled in the topic under discussion, contribute and appreciate the writer.
 Or, simply contribute and then ask a question.

 6. Stir up conversation

-Communication is powerful.
+Communication is a powerful way to drive traffic or become a social bookmark.
 A study conducted by Hart Research Associates revealed that 93% of employers value good communication skills more than the candidate’s major in college.

 Don’t communicate to be understood; rather, communicate so as not to be misunderstood – Dr. John Lund.

 Dr. Lund notes that people will interpret conversations according to three components: